"What makes you vulernable makes you beautiful." - Brené Brown

 3. Ask for help.
 By admitting your weaknesses, you make room for other people’s gifts.

-Growing up, I thought asking for help meant weakness.
-I instead attempted to do everything myself.
+Growing up, asking for help felt like weakness.
+Instead, I attempted to do everything myself.
 Perfectly.
 In my first post-college job at a start-up digital agency, whenever the CEO or Partners asked me if I knew how to do something (and I didn’t know), I’d say, “No, but I can figure it out.”
 Curiosity was my driver but so was the desire to do everything well.
-I eventually learned that trying to do everything well would turn into not doing anything particularly well.
+Eventually I learned that trying to do everything well would turn into not doing anything particularly well.

 If you notice yourself trying to do everything yourself, take a step back and evaluate which aspects of the project or situation energize and excite you.
 Write them down.
 Then make a list of the areas that exhaust you.
 Seek help where you’re exhausted.